Frequently Asked Questions

 Midges are small flies that are present during the summer months in Scotland - in their highest numbers from June to September but they can also fly outside of these months.
 They can be irritating if encountered in large numbers - the good news is that they are very poor at flying and can't fly in any wind or in direct sunlight and they can't fly fast enough to keep up with walking speed.
 They also don't venture more than a few metres from where they land on plants, so we don't encounter them on the sea.
 We can go entire week long expeditions without encountering a single one, or in very still, cloudy and humid conditions they can be present in their thousands.
 The easiest way to manage them is to bring long sleeved clothing and a midge head net, you could also try a natural deterrent such as smidge (please don't bring any DEET based products on trips), but simply covering up is easily the best way to deal with them.
 If they are irritating us then we can go for a paddle or a walk, or we can spend more time in our tents or the group teepee tent that we bring, or we can light a fire on the beach - the smoke gets rid of hem pretty quick.

 No - dogs can't come on our trips.
 There isn't space for them in a sea kayak and all of our trips involve journeying - it wouldn't be a good experience for the dog.
 There is also a chance your dog could cause disturbance to Seals and other sensitive marine life that isn't used to dogs.

 Trips are confirmed when two clients book.
-If you book as an individual and are the first to book then we'll email you to let you know that one more person needs to book for the trip to be confirmed.
+If you book as an individual and are the first to book then one more person needs to book for the trip to be confirmed.
 It is incredibly rare that we have canceled a trip due to insufficient numbers.